Skip to main content

 • visa logo

 Looking to improve gut health?
 You aren’t alone.
-Recent research is proving what many people already know — that what’s going on in the gut affects brain health, immune function, and beyond.
+Recent research is proving what many people already know—that what’s going on in the gut affects brain health, immune function, and beyond.

 Read on to find out just how gut health impacts wellness.
 Plus, get tips for improving your gut health naturally.

-What Is Gut Health?
+What is Gut Health?

 While there isn’t a universal definition for the word “gut,” most people use the term to reference a specific area of the digestive system (also known as the gastrointestinal tract or GI).
-Digestion starts in the mouth and continues on down through the intestines, and the body completes a lot of steps along the way.
+Digestion starts in the mouth and continues down through the intestines, and the body completes a lot of steps along the way.

-Gut health” typically refers to the health status of the intestines.
-Within the small and large intestine, “good” bacteria help to break down food and keep the microbiome balanced.
+“Gut health” typically refers to the health status of the intestines.
+Within the small and large intestines, “good” bacteria help to break down food and keep the microbiome balanced.
 Much of the work of absorbing nutrients happens in the gut, making it crucial that this part of the body is functioning properly.

 Understanding the Microbiome